Tropicalbunny/MyRepo/README.md

 #### Notable Design Decisions.

-I decided to move the Home link to the center of the navigation bar, this was due to the "locations" drop down list not sitting correctly under the link
+I decided to move the Home link to the center of the navigation bar, this was due to the "locations" drop down list not sitting correctly under the link, when testing i made sure to make this a focal point, i needed to confirm that it would not cause any issues with user experience. user experience was not affected by the change

 I added Photos behind the location containers, i felt the site was a little bland. this made a sublte but big difference. (photo includes two with and two without)